Every employee on your staff is in marketing.

 The power of positive impressions … at every touchpoint

-Candidates have only a handful of ways to interact with your business before taking an offer.
+Candidates have only a handful of ways to interact with your business before making an offer.
 To win the war for the best candidates, you’ll want to ensure a memorable experience at each of these seven “touchpoints” in the interview process.

 The good news?
 While you spruce up each of these touchpoints to be more attractive to potential new hires, you will also build a workplace that your current employees will be proud to work in and brag about to their future coworkers.
 (The side effect of creating a positive work environment?